Table of Contents

 Disk image files reside on the host system and are seen by the guest systems as hard disks of a certain geometry.
 When a guest operating system reads from or writes to a hard disk, VirtualBox redirects the request to the image file.

 Like a physical disk, a virtual disk has a size (capacity), which must be specified when the image file is created.
-As opposed to a physical disk however, VirtualBox allows you to expand an image file after creation, even if it has data already; see the section called “VBoxManage modifyhd” for details.
+As opposed to a physical disk however, VirtualBox allows you to expand an image file after creation, even if it has data already; see Section 8.23, “VBoxManage modifyhd” for details.

 VirtualBox supports four variants of disk image files: